-If your driver's license has been suspended or revoked due to repeated DUI offenses, a drug conviction or for any other reason, you may be curious about the types of licenses that are typically awarded at a DAAD (Driver Assessment and Appeal Division) hearing.
+If your driver's license has been suspended or revoked due to repeated DUI offenses, a drug conviction or for any other reason, you may be curious about the types of licenses that are typically awarded at a driver's license appeal hearing.
 At Grabel & Associates, our Michigan driver's license restoration attorneys have a positive track record for helping our clients have their privilege to drive restored.
 However, we also pride ourselves on educating individuals whose driver's licenses have been suspended or revoked as much as possible.

 Clients often asked if their appeal is won, what type of license will be awarded.
 You will find a brief answer to this question below, followed by a detailed explanation.

 Are You a Michigan Resident Living in the State?